areleu/vencopy/docs/software/classes.rst

-..
-VencoPy introdcution file created on October 20, 2021
+..  venco.py introdcution file created on October 20, 2021
     by Niklas Wulff
     Licensed under CC BY 4.0: https://creativecommons.org/licenses/by/4.0/deed.en

 .. _classes:

-VencoPy Classes
+venco.py Classes
 ===================================

-Below is a brief explanation of the four main VencoPy classes.
+Below is a brief explanation of the four main venco.py classes.
 For a more detailed explanation about the internal workings and the specific outputs of each function, you can click on the hyperlink on the function name.

 Interface to the dataset: :ref:`dataParser`
 ---------------------------------------------------

-The first step in the VencoPy framework for being able to estimate EV energy consumption implies accessing a travel survey data set, such as the MiD.
+The first step in the venco.py framework for being able to estimate EV energy consumption implies accessing a travel survey data set, such as the MiD.
 This is carried out through a parsing interface to the original database.
 In the parsing interface to the data set, three main operations are carried out: the read-in of the travel survey trip